-- Monitoring has indicated that the saved policies of the adopted Local Plan Review (2001-2011) have been used successfully since 2005/06 with regards to: - Focussing the majority of new housing development on previously developed land in existing settlements although more recent monitoring years have recorded a significantly higher proportion of residential completions on greenfield sites (87% of completions were located on greenfield sites in 2018/19). - Delivering new employment floorspace on previously developed land - Anticipating the limited capacity of previously developed land to accommodate future housing and employment needs and identifying the subsequent need to allocate greenfield sites for housing and employment in the submitted Local Plan (2016-2036) - Protecting the Borough's natural environments which includes designated sites - Not permitting development that would lead to increased flood risk - Permitting schemes for renewable energy - A total of 1,162 new homes were completed in 2018/19.
-This completion rate is the highest that has been recorded since monitoring completions began can be partly attributed to residential allocations proposed in the previously submitted Local Plan (2011-2029) being built out.
+- Monitoring has indicated that the saved policies of the adopted Local Plan Review (2001-2011) have been used successfully since 2005/06 with regards to: - Focussing the majority of new housing development on previously developed land in existing settlements although more recent monitoring years have recorded a significantly higher proportion of residential completions on greenfield sites (87% of completions were located on greenfield sites in 2018/19 and 88% were located on greenfield sites in 2019/20). - Delivering new employment floorspace on previously developed land - Anticipating the limited capacity of previously developed land to accommodate future housing and employment needs and identifying the subsequent need to allocate greenfield sites for housing and employment in the submitted Local Plan (2016-2036) - Protecting the Borough's natural environments which includes designated sites - Not permitting development that would lead to increased flood risk - Permitting schemes for renewable energy - A total of 1,223 new homes were completed in 2019/20.
+This completion rate is the highest that has been recorded since monitoring completions began and can be partly attributed to residential allocations proposed in the previously submitted Local Plan (2011-2029)3 being built out.
 Completion rates have been increasing year-on-year following a recorded low of 145 in the 2014/15 monitoring period.
-468 out of the 1,162 net completions were for affordable housing, this representing the highest completion rate for affordable housing in terms of overall numbers built out since 2006/07.
+475 out of the 1,223 net completions were for affordable housing, this representing the highest completion rate for affordable housing in terms of overall numbers built out since 2006/07.